 A field review in late January 2017 revealed cracking and settlement on the south end of US 17-92.
 The construction issue is under review and documentation and the remediation will be defined.
 A temporary repair of the cracking and settlement was completed on February 22, 2017.
 The root cause of the settlement and cracking is under review.
 Geotechnical testing was completed in March 2017 and evaluated.
 The root cause was determined to be attributed to the muck that was not removed from under the pavement.
 JDC/UIG has been notified that they are responsible for developing and implementing a permanent repair under the contract warranty for the failing segment of the roadway.
 The notification was transmitted on June 1, 2017.
 JDC/UIG has 10 days to dispute the warranty request.
 JDC/UIG submitted the protest to the notification on June 9, 2017.
 OCX is continuing to review the available geotechnical information.
 Questions were submitted to both JDC/UIG and to FDOT on the information provided to determine the root cause for the warranty work.
 A response was received from FDOT on September 27, 2017.
 OCX is still waiting for a response from JDC/UIG.
-This work effort is continuing to resolve the pavement distress issue.
+A meeting was held with OCX and FDOT District 1 on October 23, 2017.
+OCX contacted JDC/UIG to request the response to their request for additional information.
+OCX received the additional information from JDC/UIG and reviewed the provided data.
+A meeting is being scheduled with FDOT District 1 to review the data and develop the action plan for moving forward.